 If a student remains enrolled in at least one course, he/she will be refunded in full for any course dropped by the census date.
-Students who drop hours after the end of the published add/drop period will be charged a non-refundable $3/sch Drop Fee.
 If a course is dropped after the census date, the student is financially responsible for the full cost of the course.

 A student who officially withdraws through the Student Administration section of the Registrar's Office will receive a refund according to the schedule below.

 During class days 11 through 15: 50%

 During class days 16 through 20: 25%